 - Keep the jewelry minimal.

-- Ladies, your skirts should at least reach your knee.
+- Skirts should at least reach your knee.

 - Travel light.
-Don't carry a lot of items with you, only your portfolio, business cards and a purse if necessary.
+Don't carry a lot of items with you.
+Only take your portfolio and business cards and a purse if necessary.